denrique-alvarez/HansMbuaR/planning/home-page-design.md

 <!-- New learnings about your partner to use in your design -->

-- Hans is a father and also has to make time for his family.
+- Hans loves science.
+He studied math as a major and computer science on the side.

 - Working remotely for a Belgian company could make his life way easier since he is now working for a company in a different country and time zone.